 \section{Introduction}

-The presence of nonclassical correlations is one of the most intriguing signatures of the non-classicality for a quantum state.
-These correlations have been considered as a type of resource in some quantum tasks such as quantum computation and quantum information processing \cite{Hor09,Ani08,And19,Per15,Dat07,Lan08, Son19,Chen13}.
-Quantum discord, which usually quantifies nonclassical correlations, is more general than entanglement \cite{Modi12, Son19}.
-It is defined as the difference between quantum mutual information and classical correlations in a system \cite{Zurek01,Rau10, Son19}.
-Although quantum discord is not always larger than the quantum entanglement, it may be nonzero even for separable states in the absence of entanglement \cite{Ved01,Zurek01,Ani08,Lutz09}.
-The quantum discord is a good figure of merit for characterizing quantum resource not only in quantum information theory, but also in the field of quantum thermodynamics \cite{Hew18, Bar17, Alt14,wang22} with a focus on quantum thermal machines \cite{ Bar17, Alt14}.
+The presence of nonclassical correlations is one of the most intriguing signatures of the nonclassicality of a quantum state.
+These correlations have been considered to be a type of resource in certain quantum tasks, including quantum computation and quantum information processing \cite{Hor09,Ani08,And19,Per15,Dat07,Lan08, Son19,Chen13}.
+Quantum discord, which is generally used to quantify nonclassical correlations, is more general than quantum entanglement \cite{Modi12, Son19} and is defined as the difference between the quantum mutual information and the classical correlations in a system \cite{Zurek01,Rau10, Son19}.
+Although quantum discord is not always greater than quantum entanglement, it may be nonzero even for separable states in the absence of entanglement \cite{Ved01,Zurek01,Ani08,Lutz09}.
+The quantum discord represents a good figure of merit for quantum resource characterization, not only in quantum information theory, but also in the quantum thermodynamics field \cite{Hew18, Bar17, Alt14,wang22} with a focus on quantum thermal machines \cite{ Bar17, Alt14}.

 {One topic of major interest in quantum thermodynamics is the finite-time performance of nanoscale heat engines, in which quantum effects are apparently held in the working substance \cite{Bar17, Alt14, Huang13, Par13, Hew18, NJP1618,chen18} and may even govern the engine’s reservoirs \cite{Aba14,Kla17,RJ19}.
 In other words, in the quantum realm, both the working substance and the heat reservoirs can be composed of finite-sized systems that can be prepared in quantum states without classical analogues.
 Finite-time quantum heat engines that work with interacting working systems have been observed to have performance characteristics that are quite different to those with working systems that consist of ideal simple systems \cite{Alt14,chen18}.
 While the quantum correlations that are inherent in the working medium may boost the performance of some quantum heat engines \cite{NJP1618}, the nonclassical correlations that exist in the working substance may degrade the machine performance of other engines \cite{Alt14,Hong20}.}